carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 We open a browser window and run: `http://127.0.0.1:5000/`

+Click 'Choose file':

 ![View of flask](images/web-1.jpg)

+Click 'Upload':

 ![View of flask](images/web-2.jpg)

+View the prediction:

 ![View of flask](images/web-3.jpg)

+Other examples:

 ![View of flask](images/web-4.jpg)
 ![View of flask](images/web-5.jpg)
 ![View of flask](images/web-6.jpg)